capnproto/capnproto/doc/cxx.md

 refer to the value as `Foo::BAR`.

-To match prevaling C++ style, an enum's value names are converted to UPPERCASE_WITH_UNDERSCORES (whereas in the definition language you'd write them in camelCase).
+To match prevaling C++ style, an enum's value names are converted to UPPERCASE_WITH_UNDERSCORES (whereas in the schema language you'd write them in camelCase).

 Keep in mind when writing `switch` blocks that an enum read off the wire may have a numeric value that is not listed in its definition.
 This may be the case if the sender is using a newer